openai/openai-python/README.md

 The OpenAI documentation is like a user manual for this system.
 It has all the instructions and information you need to use OpenAI's AI models in your Python programs.
 Think of it as a detailed guide that shows you how to communicate with your smart robot assistant.
 The README.md file will teach you how to use the tools provided by OpenAI to be able to then use them with your own project.

-The words in Blue are there to help the new students learn the technical words, and there is a "Quick Definitions" section at the end of this document to explain the technical term as this helps to understand and learn faster.
+The words in Blue are there to help the new students learn the technical words, and there is a [Quick Definitions](#quick-definitions) section at the end of this document to explain the technical term as this helps to understand and learn faster.
 To make things easier for the student.
 The instructions for each option OpenAI has for coding will also have a script to use.

-Each topic has code blocks that can be used in projects
+Each topic has [code blocks](#code_blocks) that can be used in projects

 As OpenAi is a chatbot that can answer so many different questions, this script by the end will be a working chatbot using OpenAI API and you an use different [OpenAI Models](#OpenAI_Models) like GPT-4-TURBO, GPT-4 and GPT-4o and so many more.
 The script will get bigger due to having code in the script for the other code to work.